Johnny Depp loses libel case against Britain's Sun newspaper - KESQ

 Johnny Depp loses libel case against Britain’s Sun newspaper

-Johnny Depp has lost his highly publicized libel case against the publisher of Britain’s The Sun newspaper, whose claim that he was an abusive husband sparked a courtroom showdown between the Hollywood star and his ex-wife Amber Heard earlier this year.
+Johnny Depp has lost his highly publicized libel case against the publisher of Britain’s The Sun newspaper, whose claim that he was an abusive husband sparked a courtroom showdown between the Hollywood star and his ex-wife, actress Amber Heard, earlier this year.

 But the UK’s High Court ruled in the publisher’s favor on Monday.